JeffDeCola/my-verilog-examples/sequential-logic/memory/dual_port_ram_asynchronous/README.md

 vvp dual_port_ram_asynchronous_tb.vvp
 ```

+The test uses two different clocks (CLK_A and CLK_B).
 The output of the test,

 ```text
 TEST START --------------------------------